oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

        # This is a sample Dockerfile for supplying Model in Image model files
-       # and a WDT install in a small separate auxiliary image
+       # and a WDT installation in a small separate auxiliary image
        # image.
 This is an alternative to supplying the files directly
        # in the domain resource `domain.spec.image` image.